silopolis/vim-obsessional/README.markdown

 # obsession.vim

+### This is a forked edition

+> This edition of [vim-obsession](https://github.com/tpope/vim-obsession) was forked in April 2016 to address two issues for my use:
+>
+> * Invoking gvim/vim/vi without any arguments now loads an existing session automatically if there is one in the current directory.
+> * I personally prefer `.session.vim` instead of `Session.vim` to avoid clutter in my project directories.

 Vim features a `:mksession` command to write a file containing the current state of Vim: window positions, open folds, stuff like that.
 For most of my existence, I found the interface way too awkward and manual to be useful, but